coralogix/terraform-coralogix-aws/modules/ecs-ec2/README.md

 # ECS EC2 Open Telemetry Agent

-Terraform module to launch Opentelemetry Collector [Agents](https://opentelemetry.io/docs/collector/deployment/agent/) into an existing ECS Cluster.
-The [Coralogix Opentelemetry Collector](https://hub.docker.com/r/coralogixrepo/coralogix-otel-collector) Docker image is deployed as a Daemon ECS Task, running one OTEL Collector on each EC2 container instance.
+Terraform module to launch the Coralogix Distribution for Open Telemetry ("CDOT") into an existing AWS ECS Cluster, in the OTEL [Agent deployment](https://opentelemetry.io/docs/collector/deployment/agent/) pattern.

-## About the OTEL Collector
+The OTEL collector/agent/daemon image used is the [Coralogix Distribution for Open Telemetry](https://hub.docker.com/r/coralogixrepo/coralogix-otel-collector) Docker Hub image.
+It is deployed as a [_Daemon_](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/ecs_services.html#service_scheduler_daemon) ECS Task, i.e. one OTEL collector agent container on each EC2 instance (i.e. ECS container instance) across the cluster.

-TODO..
+CDOT extends upon the main [Open Telemetry Collector Contrib](https://github.com/open-telemetry/opentelemetry-collector-contrib) project, adding features specifically to enhance integration with AWS ECS, among other improvements.

-ports
+The OTEL agent is deployed as a Daemon ECS Task and connected using [```host``` network mode](https://docs.aws.amazon.com/AmazonECS/latest/bestpracticesguide/networking-networkmode-host.html).
+OTEL-instrumented application containers that need to send telemetry to the local OTEL agent can lookup the IP address of the CDOT container [using a number of methods](https://coralogix.com/docs/opentelemetry-using-ecs-ec2/#otel-agent-network-service-discovery), making it easier for Application Tasks using ```awsvpc``` and ```bridge``` network modes to connect with the OTEL agent.
+OTEL-instrumented application containers should also consider which resource attributes to use as telemetry identifiers.

-functionality.
+The OTEL agent uses a [filelog receiver](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/receiver/filereceiver) to read the docker logs of all containers on the EC2 host.
+OTLP is also accepted.
+Coralogix provides the ```awsecscontainermetricsd``` receiver which enables metrics collection of all tasks on the same host.
+The [coralogix exporter](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/exporter/coralogixexporter) forwards telemetry to your configured Coralogix endpoint.

-diagram.
+The CDOT OTEL agent also features enhancements specific to ECS integration.
+These improvements are proprietary to the Coralogix Distribution for Open Telemetry.

-otel networking.
+The default OTEL collector config is available [with metrics](otel_config_metrics.tftpl.yaml) and [without metrics](otel_config.tftpl.yaml) options.
+The config can be customized.

-resource attributes
+For further details, see documentation: [AWS ECS-EC2 using OpenTelemetry](https://coralogix.com/docs/opentelemetry-using-ecs-ec2).

 ## Usage